Julian-Bio0404/CodeSignal-Scripts/README.md

 ## Code Signals Scripts

-This is a repo to upload the exercises that I resulted in CodeSignal: https://app.codesignal.com/
+This is a repo to upload the exercises that I solve in CodeSignal: https://app.codesignal.com/